jtchen2k/jtchen2k/README.md

 ### Hi there 👋

-I'm an undergraduate in ECNU.
-See you in my Tg Channel [@Hertz2000](https://t.me/Hertz2000).
+- 🌱 Currently an undergraduate in ECNU
+- 📫 You can reach me in my Tg Channel [@Hertz2000](https://t.me/Hertz2000).

 <!--
 **BillChen2K/BillChen2K** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.